and welcome to our German Word of the Day. This time we’ll have a look at the meaning of:

 - Maria is like such a freaggin bitch, like really like arrogant and shit.
 Like yesterday in school I like was like kinda like talking to her and she was like all like really unfriendly and stuff.

-So we’ll just call t a day here.
-If you have any questions or suggestions, I would be voll happy to read a comment because my comment basket can never get voll enough.
+And of course, if have any questions or suggestions, I would be voll happy to read a comment because my comment basket can never get voll enough.

 I hope you liked it and see you next time.